 The Evolution of Mudra Categories (Updated 2026)

 The lending structure is designed to support a business at every stage of its lifecycle.
-The most significant update for 2026 is the Tarun Plus category, specifically for established units.
+The most significant update for 2026 is the Tarun Plus category, specifically for established units seeking to scale further.

-4. Tarun Plus: Loans up to ₹20 Lakh (Available for units that have successfully repaid previous Tarun loans and wish to scale further).
+Up to ₹20 Lakh (NEW) — Available for units that have successfully repaid previous Tarun loans and wish to scale further.

-Pro Tip: If you are looking to expand an existing business with higher capital, you should apply for PM Mudra Yojana Tarun Plus Loan to avail of the increased limit of ₹20 lakh.
+💡 Pro Tip: If you are looking to expand an existing business with higher capital, apply for PM Mudra Yojana Tarun Plus Loan to avail the increased limit of ₹20 lakh.

 Nari Shakti & Social Inclusion: The Core Success

-The 11 Years of PM Mudra Yojana report highlights that the PMMY is not just an economic tool but a social equalizer:
+👩 The PMMY is not just an economic tool — it is a social equalizer:

-• Inclusive Growth: Over 49% of loans have been disbursed to individuals in the SC, ST, and OBC categories, fulfilling the “Antyodaya” vision.
+Inclusive Growth: Over 49% of loans have been disbursed to individuals in the SC, ST, and OBC categories, fulfilling the “Antyodaya” vision of reaching the last person in line.

 How to Apply for a Mudra Loan in 2026 (Step-by-Step)